jen-sei/lester-ETHLondon/README.md

 ![Frame 1 (2)](https://github.com/JustAnotherDevv/EthLondon-2023/assets/101796507/10798ba4-2921-46d4-b86d-c367daff10d3)

 ## Description
 Blockchain networks operate in silos, each with its own unique features and ecosystems.
 While this diversity fosters innovation, it also presents challenges when users want to trade assets across different chains.
 Traditional escrow services have acted as intermediaries to mitigate counterparty risks, but they often introduce inefficiencies and centralization.
+Introducing:

 **LESTER: A Mobile-First Cross-Chain Escrow Service**